+I also use excerpts from: Morin, P.G.
 2011.
-Peter J. Morin.
-Community Ecology, Second Edition.
+Community Ecology, 2nd ed..
 Wiley Blackwell, Oxford, UK.

-I do not expect you to buy the book, but it may be helpful.
-A copy is under Course Reserves at the UTSC library.
-It is also available as an e-book if you within the UofT server system - please see BlackBoard for a link!
+The text is available at the Bookstore.
+A copy will be under Course Reserves at the UTSC library.
+Morin is also available as an e-book if you within the UofT server system - please see BlackBoard for a link!